meteor/meteor/content/blaze.md

 This is more or less the way that the [`kadira:blaze-layout`](https://atmospherejs.com/kadira/blaze-layout) package works in practice.

 <h3 id="pass-callbacks">Pass callbacks</h3>
-If you need to communicate *up* the template hierarchy, it's best to pass a *callback* for the subtemplate to call.
+If you need to communicate *up* the component hierarchy, it's best to pass a *callback* for the sub-component to call.

-For instance, only one todo item can be currently in the editing state at a time, so the `listsShow` template manages the state of which is edited.
-So when you focus on an item, that item needs to tell the list's template to make it the "edited" one.
-To do that, we pass a callback into the `todosItem` template, and it calls it:
+For instance, only one todo item can be currently in the editing state at a time, so the `listsShow` component manages the state of which is edited.
+So when you focus on an item, that item needs to tell the list's component to make it the "edited" one.
+To do that, we pass a callback into the `todosItem` component, and it calls it:

 ```html
 {{> todosItem (todoArgs todo)}}